Microsoft word - 15 16 mns mnea.docx

 The District will reimburse you for Inpatient Hospital Copayments and Outpatient Hospital Surgery Copayments that you or your dependents must

 pay.
 Claim forms are available by contacting Gallagher Benefit Services.
-You will need your Hospital Invoice and Blue Cross Explanation of Benefits to submit your claim for reimbursement.
-You will be reimbursed as follows: Description of Reimbursable Expense
+You will need your Hospital Invoice and Blue Cross Explanation of Benefits

 In Network